pact-foundation/docs.pact.io/website/blog/2022-06-08-pact-open-source-update-june-2022.md

 Developer Relations at Pact-Foundation now has a new home @ <https://github.com/pact-foundation/devrel>

-We recently hooked up [Orbit.love](https://orbit.love/), to give us a bit of a glance across our open source estate, and we were able to pull out well over 2k different contributions from just the top 15 in the leaderboard excluding Pactflow’s co-founders!
+We recently hooked up [Orbit.love](https://orbit.love/), to give us a bit of a glance across our open source estate, and we were able to pull out well over 2k different contributions from just the top 15 in the leaderboard excluding PactFlow’s co-founders!

 Particular shout-out to Timothy Jones, who has been on an epic crusade to empower those around him with words of contract testing wisdom and delightful development life-hacks.
 The Pact world wouldn’t be the same without you all, and we appreciate every contribution big or small.